 The average value of inventories divided by raw materials and consumables used and changes in inventories of finished goods and work in progress expressed as a number of days is monitored to ensure the right level of stocks are held in order to meet customer demands whilst not carrying excessive amounts which impacts upon working capital requirements.
-Stockholding has increased due to inventory build-up in December 2021 to mitigate the impact of anticipated increases in raw materials costs in 2022.
+Stock days have decreased due to the unwinding of the inventory build-up in December 2021, which was put in place to mitigate the impact of anticipated increases in raw materials costs in 2022.